AztecProtocol/aztec-packages/barretenberg/README.md

 ### Testing locally in docker

 A common issue that arises is that our CI system has a different compiler version e.g. namely for GCC.
-If you need to mimick the CI operating system locally you can use bootstrap_docker.sh or run dockerfiles directly.
+If you need to mimic the CI operating system locally you can use bootstrap_docker.sh or run dockerfiles directly.
 However, there is a more efficient workflow for iterative development:

 ```
 cd barretenberg/cpp